syntropy/webreduce/README.md

 # WebReduce

-Define behaviour as [Purely functional](http://en.wikipedia.org/wiki/Purely_functional) handlers implemented in [Javascript](http://en.wikipedia.org/wiki/JavaScript).
-Store the behaviour and provide entities via [POST](http://en.wikipedia.org/wiki/POST_(HTTP)) calls which the behaviour is applied on.
+Scriptable resource manipulation tool.

-To control the flow of entities through and out of the system WebReduce knows continuations. **Continuations** are declared as absolute [URI](http://en.wikipedia.org/wiki/Uniform_resource_identifier)s and SHOULD use a supported protocol.
+Define behaviour as [Purely functional](http://en.wikipedia.org/wiki/Purely_functional) handler implemented in [Javascript](http://en.wikipedia.org/wiki/JavaScript) and control the flow through and out of the system with the help of a [Continuation](http://en.wikipedia.org/wiki/Continuation).

 ## API